unic/sitecore-module-flex/README.md

 ## Changelog

+### 4.1.7

+* Get rid of the error when trying to export data for a form that is not existing in database set as `Unic.Feature.Flex.InitialDatabase` (web by default) but existis in master.
+* Improve error handling of exporting data with Content Editor ribbon button by displaying visible error message to the user.

 ### 4.1.6

 * Remove setting to toggle exception handling on loading form datasource.
 This should be handled by overriding the ContextService in the consuming project